alex-wadner/JS-Calculator/README.md

 # JS-Calculator
-My first attempt at coding something in Javascript
+My first attempt at coding something in Javascript (July 2020)